suffolklibraries/sljekyll/_libraries/bury-st-edmunds-library.md

 branch-which-travel: y
 breadcrumb: y
 branch-other-facilities: 'Board Games available to borrow - see the <a href="/assets/pdf/bury-board-games.pdf">Bury board games information sheet</a> (PDF) for further information.'
+branch-news: '<a href="/about/jobs/haverhill-library-and-information-assistant/">Bury St Edmunds Library are currently looking for a library and information advisor.</a>'
 ---